Precision digital thermometer for professional kitchens and food safety.

 Other uses of infrared thermometers at home

-An infrared thermometer isn’t only for measuring your body temperature and kitchen use.
+An infrared thermometer isn’t just for measuring your body temperature; it’s also for kitchen use.
 It is also beneficial for at-home maintenance and repairs.

 Automotive Repairs

 The engine bay can get pretty hot, and when you are tinkering with your car, it pays to know which component is too hot to touch.
-Moreover, taking the temperature of your engine can help you find the problem that needs repairing and determine overheating issues to prevent breakdowns.
-They are often used to test for blockages in the radiator, measure the temperature of the belt and pulley, diagnose misfires in the cylinder (through exhaust manifold), detect excessive heat in the braking components, test HVAC (outlets, inlets, output vents, condenser, and supply lines), etc. This is why an infrared thermometer is one of auto mechanics’ fundamental diagnostic tools.
+Moreover, checking your engine’s temperature can help you identify problems that need repair and detect overheating to prevent breakdowns.
+They are often used to test for blockages in the radiator, measure the temperature of the belt and pulley, diagnose misfires in the cylinder (through the exhaust manifold), detect excessive heat in the braking components, test HVAC (outlets, inlets, output vents, condenser, and supply lines), etc. This is why an infrared thermometer is one of an auto mechanic’s fundamental diagnostic tools.

 Backyard Safety

-The scorching heat of the summer can make metal components in your backyard’s playset too hot for the kids.
+The scorching summer heat can make metal components on your backyard playset too hot for the kids.
 And it will take a second or two for them to get contact burn from sitting, grabbing chains for swings, or sitting on metal slides.
 This thermometer can help determine whether the toys or playsets are safe for the kids.

 Spot Insulation Weak Spots

-If you are experiencing an unusual surge in your heating bill, check your home’s insulation system for any weak spots.
+If you notice an unusual surge in your heating bill, check your home’s insulation for any weak spots.
 Any holes or leaks in your insulation can cause trapped heat to escape; the opposite will happen during the summer.
-An infrared thermometer can help you find and pinpoint where these weak points are and where you can repair and improve your insulation system.
+An infrared thermometer can help you identify and pinpoint weak points in your insulation system, so you can repair and improve it.

 Discover Other ChefsTemp Products